I Will Put Enmities Between Thee and the Woman

 God “tilled the land that was desolate” and had it “become like the garden of Eden” by restoring in Mary what Adam and Eve had reduced to a wasteland.
 God replanted in her what was uprooted from humanity by their transgression (Cf. B’midbar 1:1; Nedarim, 55a).
 God put His spirit within our Blessed Lady and a heart of flesh that would never turn to stone.
 And by the efficacious influence of His grace, God caused Mary, without violating her free will, to observe all His commandments and to walk in His statutes free from all abomination that infests sinful humanity (Ezek 36: 16:37).
 Mary was indeed the creation of God’s sublime handiwork, His greatest masterpiece of grace in all creation, who in awe all generations shall pronounce blessed.
 The Lord had done great things to her, for holy is His name (Lk 1:48-49).

-And I passed by thee, and saw thee: and behold thy time was the time of lovers:
+And I passed by thee, and saw thee: and behold thy time was the

 and I spread my garment over thee and covered thy ignominy.
 And I swore to